-The above specific measures will be carried out in conjunction with proposals detailed in 13.4 and 13.8.
+The above specific measures will be carried out in conjunction with proposals detailed in 13.5 and 13.9.

-One continuous monitoring meter will be located within the lighthouse community grounds.
-Subject to agreement with tenants/landowner, this should be located at a position dominated by noise from the northern breakwater construction activities ('Seabreeze Cottage' in Figure 13.2).
+One continuous monitoring meter is located within the lighthouse community grounds.
+This is located at a position dominated by noise from the northern breakwater construction activities.